Mário Covas: Biography

 Covas studied engineering at the Polytechnic School of the University of São Paulo.
 He entered politics in his native city of Santos, in the state of São Paulo.

-He was elected federal representative, mayor of São Paulo City (1983–1985), senator and twice Governor of the state of São Paulo (1994–1998 and 1998–2001).
+He was elected federal representative, mayor of São Paulo City (1983–1985), senator and twice Governor of the state of São Paulo.
+He was governor from 1994 to 1998, defeating Francisco Rossi in the run-off, and from 1998, defeating Paulo Maluf in the run-off, to his death in 2001.
 He was a founder and member of PMDB (Party of the Brazilian Democratic Movement) and later PSDB (Brazilian Social Democracy Party).
 In 1989, he was the PSDB presidential candidate, receiving 11% of the votes.
 In the run-off of that election, he supported, like his party, Luiz Inácio Lula da Silva.

 He took a medical leave of absence on 22 January 2001, due to bladder cancer found during an operation to remove a prostate tumor.
 He died later the same year.
 His successor was his deputy, Geraldo Alckmin.